 Then you bring them out, put them into a bowl, cover the bowl and let the peppers ‘steam’ in the bowl for 15 minutes, this loosens the skins nicely.

 Remove the peppers from the bowl and peel off the skins.

 Then you want to soak some freshly crushed garlic cloves in some freshly squeezed lemon juice for a few minutes.
 This just takes some of the bite out of the raw garlic.

 Drain a can of chickpeas and add them to the food processor along with the garlic and lemon juice, tahini and your roasted red peppers and process until chunky.

-Then add in some salt, cumin, paprika and cayenne pepper and some olive oil and process again until very smooth.
+Then add salt, cumin, paprika and cayenne pepper and olive oil and process again until very smooth.
 It’s a good idea to just let the food processor run for a few minutes so that you get that really smooth texture.

 Good Quality Tahini: It’s ideal to use a really high quality tahini, one that tastes good on its own.
 Soom is a great brand available on Amazon.

 Fresh Squeezed Lemon Juice: Use freshly squeezed lemon juice from fresh and juicy lemons!
 The bottled stuff isn’t the same and it’s worth it to make the extra effort to squeeze your lemon juice fresh for this recipe.